jonesmat/nexus_reclaimed/design_doc.md

 # Plan

 ## Milestone - Basic map and movement
-- [ ] Build a World from a single Tile.
+- [x] Build a World from a single Tile.
 - [x] Place a Character in the center of the World.
 - [x] When a Player clicks in the World, move the Character to the clicked location.
 	- [x] The camera should track the player's position.
-- [ ] Stop the movement if the Character is at the Tile border.
+- [x] Stop the movement if the Character is at the Tile border.
+- [x] Add grass and rock pixels to Tiles.
 - [ ] Build the World from multiple Tiles.
+    - [ ] Move chunk handling to a Tile class.
-	- Tiles connect via connection pixels.
+	- [ ] Tiles connect via connection pixels.
-- [ ] Add grass and rock pixels to Tiles.

 ## Milestone - Single enemy and simple combat
 - [ ] Create an Enemy and spawn it it randomly on each Tile.